 To edit a template:

-From the Menu bar, choose File > Template> Manage or press Ctrl+Shift+N. The Template Manager dialog opens.
+From the Menu bar, choose File > Templates > Manage or press Ctrl+Shift+N. The Template Manager dialog opens.

 Navigate to the template that you want to edit.
 Click once on it to activate the file handling controls (see Figure 8).
 Click Edit.
 The template opens in LibreOffice.